alyssa-denary/coding-notes/css/7-1-file-architecture.md

 			- everything typography related should go in typography file
 	- `_utilities`
 	- `_typography`
+		- put into this folder all typography related properties:
+			- font-family
+			- font-weight
+			- color (font)
-		- body
+		- `body`
-			- all typography related properties
+			- all typography related properties to apply to body selector
-		- Natours project example: `_heading-primary` (could argue is component, but just gauge based on what seems most intuitive)
+		- `_heading-primary` (from Natours project example) could argue this is a component, but gauge these decisions based on what seems most intuitive
 	- `_animations`
 		- keyframes
 - `abstracts `folder
-	- only going to put code in this folder that is <u>not</u> going to output any CSS
+	- Only put code in this folder that is <u>not</u> going to output any CSS
 	- `_variables`
 		- color variable declarations
 	- `_mixins`
 	- `_functions`
 - `components` folder
-	- reusable building blocks that make up website/apps
+	- Put code that is a reusable building block that make up the website/app
 		- should be completely independent, can be used anywhere in the page
 		- held together by the layout of the page
 	- `_button`
 - `layout `folder
-	- holds all of the components together
+	- Put code that holds all of the components together
 		- for each piece of the global layout of the entire project
 		- should work everywhere and on all pages - for specific styles for specific page - use pages folder
 	- `_header`
 	- `_footer`
-	- etc.
 - `pages` folder
-	- specific styles for specific pages live in this folder
+	- Put specific styles for specific pages in this folder
 	- `_home`
 - `themes` folder
-	- for cases with a web app with different themes
+	- Put code for cases with a web app with different themes in this folder
 - `vendors `folder
-	- for 3rd party css, like:
+	- Put code for 3rd party css, like:
 		- CSS file for a bootstrap
 		- Icon system
 		- Animation framework